kennylou/vue_project/README.md

 # vue_project

-> test my-project build vue project
+> use my-project build vue project and include some plugins;

 ## Build Setup